jp3tty/School_District_Analysis/README.md

 # School_District_Analysis
 ## Overview
-A school district would like a snapshot of their high schools in the following ways:
+A school district asked for a snapshot of their high school test results in the following ways:

 * Top 5 and bottom 5 performing schools, based on the overall passing rate.
 * The average math score received by students in each grade level at each school.